GoogleCloudPlatform/rad-lab/modules/web_hosting/README.md

 ![](../../docs/images/V8_Web_Hosting.png)

+## API Prerequisites

+In the RAD Lab Management Project make sure that _Cloud Billing Budget API (`billingbudgets.googleapis.com`)_ is enabled.
+NOTE: This is only required if spinning up Billing Budget for the module.

 ## IAM Permissions Prerequisites

 Ensure that the identity executing this module has the following IAM permissions, **when creating the project** (`create_project` = true):
 - Parent: `roles/billing.user`
+- Parent: `roles/billing.costsManager` (OPTIONAL - Only when spinning up Billing Budget for the module)
 - Parent: `roles/resourcemanager.projectCreator`
 - Parent: `roles/orgpolicy.policyAdmin` (OPTIONAL - Only required if setting any Org policy in `modules/[MODULE_NAME]/orgpolicy.tf` as part of RAD Lab module)

+NOTE: Billing budgets can only be created if you are using a Service Account to deploy the module via Terraform, User account cannot be used.

 When deploying in an existing project, ensure the identity has the following permissions on the project:
 - `roles/compute.admin`